 We may then recommend that the public service provider:

-No, there are some things the Ombudsman cannot look at.
+No, there are some things the Ombudsman cannot investigate.
 These include:

-The Ombudsman cannot look at complaints relating to:
+The Ombudsman cannot investigate complaints relating to employment, including:

-Before you complain to the Ombudsman you should try to resolve your problem with the HSE or service provider concerned using the HSE or Service Provider's own complaints procedure.
+Before you complain to the Ombudsman you must first complain to the HSE or service provider using the HSE or service provider's complaints procedure.

-Under the Health Act 2004, the HSE and its service providers have appointed Complaints Officers.
-One of these will examine your complaint and give you a written response within a stated period.
-The Complaints Officer will also advise you of your right to seek an internal review of your complaint by a HSE Review Officer or to make a direct complaint to the Ombudsman.
+The HSE and its service providers have appointed Complaints Officers who will examine your complaint and give you a written response within a stated period.
+A Complaints Officer will also advise you of your right to seek an internal review of your complaint by a HSE Review Officer or to complain directly to the Ombudsman.